This week I was contacted by a young mother about my life as a woman with a limb difference – here is her message:

 During the teen years I started to become more aware of my body – which I think is probably a common time for girls to start becoming aware of such things.
 That said, I was much more self-conscious of zits on my face and “thunder thighs” than I was of my missing limb.
 I didn’t really date during those years but it was because I was extremely busy with my horseback riding hobby, not because boys didn’t ever ask me out.
 I was also shy, but that had nothing to do with my leg, it was just part of my personality during those years.
 All my friends knew me, so I never hesitated to take my leg off and do a flip off the dock at the lake or hop around a slumber party impressing my friends with how I could carry a glass of water without spilling.
 I would say that having a good sense of humor was definitely an important quality, as it is for anyone.

 By the time I went to college I was comfortable enough in my body that I felt my missing limb was a positive thing that made me unique – not bad, unique – and this uniqueness has impacted almost every aspect of my adult life.
 I initially thought I wanted to go to school to be a prosthetist so I could make legs for other people.
-This lead me to a job at Walter Reed Army Medical Hospital in the Prosthetics Department where I met my husband, Zach.
+This lead me to a job at Walter Reed Army Medical Center in the Prosthetics Department where I met my husband, Zach.
 I eventually decided that making legs wasn’t for me, so I went to law school and now practice disability rights law, where I’m able to help people with disabilities when their civil rights are infringed.
 When I moved to Denver I helped start an activities-based support group for people with limb loss and limb difference.
 Numerous other aspects of my life have been impacted by the fact that I’m a missing limb, but these are some of the “big” ones.

 One of my best friends recently texted me that she believed I was meant to be an amputee because it has impacted my life in such a positive way, and I definitely have to agree with her – I don’t know who I’d be with two legs, but I’m extremely thankful for the life I have with one.